 Reports

-A report generates a named set of items in Omeka Classic.
-You can create reports that encompass all items in the system, or choose to report on one specific item, or anything in between.
+You can create reports for all items in the installation, one specific item, or anything in between.
 Reports will automatically update as new items are added to Omeka.

 Instructions

-Note that a new Reports directory will be created once the plugin is installed: OmekaSitedirectory/files/reports/.
+A new Reports directory will be created once the plugin is installed: yourinstallation/files/reports/.
 This directory must be writable by the server for reports to be generated.
-You can modify the folder permissions using an FTP client or with the command line.
+You may need to modify the folder permissions using an FTP client or with the command line.

-1. After you have installed the plugin, a Reports tab will appear on the left navigation of the admin Dashboard (admin/Reports).
+1. After you have installed the plugin, a "Reports" link will appear in the left-side navigation bar of the administrative dashboard (yourinstallation/admin/Reports).

 4. Choose which items to include in the Report on the "Edit Filter" page.
-This is essentially creating an advanced item query; you need to choose criteria to filter the items for this report.
+This is essentially creating a search query; you need to choose criteria to filter the items for this report.
 If you leave the form blank, all items in the installation will be included in the report.
-Click "Search" to create the report.
+Filters can be edited later.
+Click "Search for items" to set up the report.
 Reports filter.jpg

-Once you have created a report, you can publish report files in HTML or as QR Code PDFs.
+Once you have created a report, you can publish report files in HTML, or as a PDF of QR codes.

-1. From the admin/Reports page, To generate a file, you can either click the "Generate File" button on the main Reports page, or a specific report's details page (accessible by clicking the report's name).
+1. From the "Reports" page, to generate a file, you can either click the "Generate File" button on the main Reports page, or go to a specific report's details page (by clicking the report's name).
 Cursor hovering over generate reports

-2. The drop-down menu next to the “Generate File” button allows you to select the type of report that will be generated, HTML or PDF for QR Codes.
+2. The drop-down menu next to the “Generate File” button allows you to select the type of report that will be generated, HTML or PDF for QR Codes (10 per page, by default).

 The report will be generated in the background.
-Refresh the report details page as the report’s status changes from "In Progress" to "Completed".
+On the report's details page there will be a "Generated Files" section with a table of past files.
+Refresh this page to see whether the status has changed from "In Progress" to "Completed".

-All report files with a status of "Completed" on the report details page have two links, allowing you to view or delete the file that was created.
+All generated files with a status of "Completed" on the report details page have two links, allowing you to view or delete the file that was created.

 "View file" allows you to view the generated file in your browser.
 You can then save the file to your local machine, and/or leave it on your Omeka server.